 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
+There were no changes in the Company's approach to capital management during the years.

-There were no changes in the Company's approach to capital management during the periods ended February 28, 2015 and February 28, 2014.
-Neither the Company nor its subsidiaries are subject to externally imposed capital requirements.
+There were no changes in the Company's approach to capital management during the periods ended February 29, 2016 and February 28, 2015